-As it has for a while now, artificial intelligence continues to enhance retail and e-commerce for both customers and businesses.
-And chatbots — those non-human customer service beings that are are trained to engage in human-like exchanges online — are just the start.
+Technology like chatbots — the non-human customer service beings trained to engage in human-like exchanges online — are just the start of AI in retail.

 Well-established AI voice recognition programs like Amazon’s Alexa are being integrated with other devices like Amazon’s Fire TV.
 AI algorithms help companies analyze massive amounts of data culled from consumers’ online behavior to provide “predictive sales” insights that are used in part to make sure warehouses are strategically well-stocked.